bcgov/aps-testing/README.md

 # API Programme Services Load Testing

+The following provisions a set of VMs on Azure for the purposes of using the Locust.io load testing tool.
 ## Prerequisites

 * Azure CLI
 * Terraform 0.14+

 ## Estimated Timeline

+For reference - the timings we see when we spin up 75 VMs.

 | Task              | Duration |
 |-------------------|----------|